Outdoor Research Inception Aerogel Gloves

 The palms are dotted with a silicone material, creating a very good non-slip grasp (and the dogs love to be petted with these gloves!).

 So far, I have found the gloves to be extremely comfortable.
-They are warm, have some stretch and flexibility due to their soft shell construction with four-way stretch and a three-layer nylon/spandex material.
+They are warm and have some stretch and flexibility due to their soft shell construction with four-way stretch and a three-layer nylon/spandex material.
 Their lack of bulk permits finger dexterity.
-They appear designed for durability and resistance to abrasion and wear; since they will be used almost daily, I will get a chance to determine how they hold up over the course of a Vermont winter.
+They appear designed for durability and resistance to abrasion and wear; they have been used almost daily for four months and they show few signs of wear.
+This durability factor is important for gear that is utilized over the course of a Vermont winter.

 Wind and Water Resistance

-I have also found them to be windproof, as described in the manufacturer’s information.
+I have found them to be adequately windproof, as described in the manufacturer’s information.
 The gloves have been used in winds up to 35 mph, and wind chills as low as minus 12.
-My hands have not yet negatively felt the effects of wind, but as we get further into winter, and encounter nastier conditions, I will be monitoring how the gloves perform.
+My hands have not yet negatively felt the effects of wind, but then, my hands are also almost always moving and flexing, especially in cold and windy conditions.

 From November until April, you will find me on the trails and mountains of northern New England, snowshoeing or skijoring daily with our two rescue mutts.
 We live in Vermont, in an area with superb winter recreation opportunities.
 Our location provides us a means to not only survive, but to relish, our long and snowy winters.
 From April until November I am out canoeing daily, in my solo canoe with a canine navigator.